coil-kt/coil/docs/getting_started.md

 * `io.coil-kt.coil3:coil`: The default artifact which depends on `io.coil-kt.coil3:coil-core`.
 It includes a singleton `ImageLoader` and related extension functions.
 * `io.coil-kt.coil3:coil-core`: A subset of `io.coil-kt.coil3:coil` which **does not** include the singleton `ImageLoader` and related extension functions.
-* `io.coil-kt.coil3:coil-compose`: The default [Compose](https://www.jetbrains.com/compose-multiplatform/) artifact which depends on `io.coil-kt.coil3:coil` and `io.coil-kt.coil3:coil-compose-core`.
+* `io.coil-kt.coil3:coil-compose`: The default [Compose UI](https://www.jetbrains.com/compose-multiplatform/) artifact which depends on `io.coil-kt.coil3:coil` and `io.coil-kt.coil3:coil-compose-core`.
 It includes overloads for `AsyncImage`, `rememberAsyncImagePainter`, and `SubcomposeAsyncImage` that use the singleton `ImageLoader`.
 * `io.coil-kt.coil3:coil-compose-core`: A subset of `io.coil-kt.coil3:coil-compose` which does not include functions that depend on the singleton `ImageLoader`.
 * `io.coil-kt.coil3:coil-network-okhttp`: Includes support for fetching images from the network using [OkHttp](https://github.com/square/okhttp).
 * `io.coil-kt.coil3:coil-network-ktor2`: Includes support for fetching images from the network using [Ktor 2](https://github.com/ktorio/ktor).